-Kibo Cones and Snacks – Grab some hot dogs, soft-serve ice cream, churros and snacks for the kids.
-Then head over to the nearby Oasis Deli for sandwiches, salads and soup for the grown-ups.
-There’s limited indoor seating at Oasis Deli and lots of comfy patio furniture where the adults can watch the kids eat and play pirate on the Amani Likoni.
+Kibo Cones and Snacks – Grab some hot dogs, soft-serve ice cream, churros, and snacks for the kids.
+Then head over to the nearby Oasis Deli for sandwiches, salads, coffee, beer, and wine for the grown-ups.
+There’s limited indoor seating at Oasis Deli (menu) and lots of comfy outdoor patio furniture where the adults can watch the kids eat and play pirate on the Amani Likoni.
 It’s a play structure built in the shape of an ancient Egyptian barge.
 Location: Close to map marker #6.

 Lion Camp Slush and Snacks – Choose this one if the weather is beastly hot.
 It’s right next to the Savanna Cool Zone where the kids (and maybe you also) can play among the animal statue water fountains.
-The Cool Zone surface is soft, squishy and wet so children can play safely.
-The menu is limited to hot dogs, and salty snacks like pretzels and popcorn.
-Cold drinks like flavored slushies, carbonated beverages and beer make this a favorite stop for those who need a break from the heat.
+The Cool Zone surface is soft, squishy, and wet so children can play safely.
+The menu is limited to hot dogs and salty snacks like pretzels and popcorn.
+Cold drinks like build-your-own slushies, carbonated beverages, and beer make this a favorite stop for those who need a break from the heat.
 Location: Close to map marker #14.

 Eating Cheap (on a Budget) at Safari Park